We Will Rock You Review | The Palace Theatre | Manchester

 On iplanet Earth, where rock legends are lost relics of a bygone age and original music is banned, two rebels stand against the soul-crushing system.
 Gailileo (Ian McIntosh) and Scaramouche (Elena Skye) band together against the GlobalSoft corporation, causing a ruckus in an effort to save individuality.
 Fighting alongside an underground group of Bohemians, the group take aim at Big Brother, fighting for the rebirth of rock n’ roll.

-While the jukebox musical doesn’t seem to be a fan of the genre it plays in, the show does keep Freddie’s memory alive with a constant stream of lyrical references and a short tribute to the musical greats, with shout outs to John Lennon, Jimi Hendrix, Britney Spears.
+While the jukebox musical doesn’t seem to be a fan of the genre it plays in, the show does keep Freddie’s memory alive with a constant stream of lyrical references and a short tribute to the musical greats, with shout outs to John Lennon, Jimi Hendrix and Britney Spears.
 Still, I hope nobody planning on watching We Will Rock You is coming for the storyline alone.

 Mixing The Matrix and Super Mario Galaxy, director Christopher Renshaw projects retro gaming graphic and GlobalSoft heads onto the floor to ceiling screens behind the cast.
 Keeping its cast in leather and the choreographed ensemble in a multitude of costume changes, the show is carried by its comedy and catalogue of hits.
 Moulding the futuristic, resistance building tale around 24 of Queen’s tracks, the musical covers all the favourites, including a fantastic group performance of Bohemian Rhapsody.